kfitzpatrick/apple-weather-exercise/README.md

 WeatherSearch/Forecast caching is done through the database.
 It is set to expire after 30 minutes.

+The request to check the location is not yet cached due to development time restraints.
+Future development should include a cache for the location lookup with a mapping to zipcode.

 * Services (job queues, cache servers, search engines, etc.)

 * Deployment instructions